 Go deeper with the Texas guides

-The complete Texas birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Texas birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: October in Utah · October in Vermont · October in Virginia